 Once students complete orientation sessions, they are granted card access to the building 3 shop spaces,

-and are qualified to work in N51 as well.
+and can work in N51 when it is staffed, as well.
 A limited range of self-service work is approved upon completion of shop orientation.

 However, shop users must get training on all machines, tools, and processes that they are not recently practiced in - experience